What Are Possessive Nouns?

 In this example, there is a noun after 's so the noun before the 's is considered a possessive noun.

-Here after the noun 'man' there is an adverb which makes it clear that the 's is not a possessive 's.
+Here after the verb 'is' there is an adverb which makes it clear that the 's is not a possessive 's.

-Other than showing possession, another function of possessive nouns is to replace a full noun phrase to avoid repetition.
+- Possessive nouns are used to replace a full noun phrase to avoid repetition.
+Look:

 Is that Adam